nus-cs2103-AY2324S2/ip/README.md

 - Bored of speaking plain English?
 - Tired of minimalist app interfaces?

-If you answered yes to any of the above, then DukeYarr is perfect for you!
-DukeYarr can be your swashbuckling assistant on the high seas of productivity.
+If you answered yes to any of the above, then Yarr is perfect for you!
+Yarr can be your swashbuckling assistant on the high seas of productivity.

-## Getting Started with DukeYarr
+## Getting Started with Yarr
 To get acquainted with him:
 1. download the most recent release from [here](https://github.com/H4mes/ip/releases/tag/v0.1);
 2. run `java -jar yarr.jar` from your terminal